Bridging Communities and Clinics Project

 Moving beyond distribution of brochures and basic health screenings, the BCC approach employs evidence-based best practices to address themes of access to health services, preventive wellness promotion, and cultural competency by (1) partnering with community-based organizations to coordinate community events and mobilize community members; (2) assembling a diverse Outreach Team made up of trained outreach assistants and licensed oral health volunteers; (3) providing clinically relevant screenings for blood glucose and cholesterol, blood pressure, and oral health at no cost; (4) employing a secure data collection tool to identify community members’ social determinants of health needs; (5) offering appropriate referrals to free, reduced-cost, or income-based primary care and oral health services; and (6) working with a network of organizations to deliver individualized post-screening follow-up to help participants with signing up for medical insurance, finding a primary care provider, scheduling medical and dental appointments, etc.

-Since September 2015, the redirected Bridging Communities and Clinics model has provided more than 350 screenings through 11 outreach events coordinated through a dynamic network of over 20 partnerships including community-based organizations, oral health systems, referral institutions, and community partners.
+Since September 2015, the redirected Bridging Communities and Clinics model has provided more than 2,700 encounters through outreach events coordinated through a dynamic network of over 20 partnerships including community-based organizations, oral health systems, referral institutions, and community partners.

 1Including the uninsured/underinsured, low-income populations, African Americans, Hispanics/Latinos, Native Hawaiian/Pacific Islanders, refugee communities/recent immigrants, etc.